Understanding Pause Containers and Pod Disruptions in Kubernetes

 About Pause container

-It is a process in Kubernetes, which is associated with the container, a namespace holder, and a process manager that facilitates signal handling of the resources.
+It is a process in Kubernetes that is associated with the container, a namespace holder, and a process manager that facilitates signal handling of the resources.

 It holds the pod network namespace.